Novel Bio-compatible Tracers for Positron Emission Particle Tracking

-To study the flow of objects (tracers) in opaque flow processes, the PEPT (positron emission particle tracking) technique is utilized.
-The PEPT technique is based on the same principle of PET (positron emission tomography) which detects the characteristic back-to-back gamma pairs caused by positron-electron annihilation.
-The annihilation takes place within a few millimeters around the tracers labeled with positron-emitting isotopes.
-PEPT allows locating the droplets or ice particles (depending on the surrounding temperature) in high spatial and temporal resolutions.
-This makes the technique promising in a number of medical applications that require observation of fast transient phenomena e.g. heart hemodynamics, lungs aerodynamics etc. However, the tracers utilized so far are based on activated solid particles of a micrometric size which are hardly removed in-vivo after the test.
-In this contribution, we propose new tracers based on frozen radioactive solutions rather than activated solids.
+To study the flow of objects in opaque flow processes, the PEPT (positron emission particle tracking) technique may be utilized.
+The PEPT technique is based on the same principle of positron emission tomography (PET).
+Both techniques detect the characteristic back-to-back gamma pairs caused by positron-electron annihilation.
+PEPT allows tracking of β+ - activated objects (tracers) with high spatial (microns) and temporal resolutions (milliseconds).
+This makes the technique promising in a number of medical applications that require observation of fast transient phenomena e.g. heart and brain hemodynamics, the aerodynamics of respiratory tract etc. However, a majority of PEPT-tracers used nowadays are tailored for industrial applications and are based on solid particles of a micrometric size, which are hardly suitable for in-vivo tests.
+In this contribution, we propose new bio-compatible tracers.
+The tracers are based on frozen radioactive solutions rather than activated solids.
+We produced a number of millimetre-sized ice tracers dispersing the droplets of radioactive solution in oil at negative temperatures.
+In this preliminary study, we demonstrate how the tracers behave in a settling column and in an agitated vessel.
+The PEPT-tracks are presented together with a supplementary numerical analysis that was conducted in order to estimate the freezing time of the droplets.